Need an EPC in Harpenden?

 More Info

-The Assessor must take photographic or gather documentary evidence that is important for audit reasons.
+The Assessor must take photographic or gather documentary evidence that is needed for audit purposes.
 If no evidence is gathered then the Assessor has to enter the term “as built” in to the software.
-In such a case the software program will use what the property would have been built with determined by it’s age.
+In such a case the software program will use what the property would have been built with based on it’s age.

-If you can provide documentary evidence of these types of improvements to the property then these can be shown on the EPC and is likely to help the rating of your EPC.
+If you can provide documentary proof of these types of improvements to the property then this can be shown on the EPC and is likely to help the rating of your EPC.

-• Any type of wall insulation Cavity/Internal/External– {guarantee, or receipt from installer.}
+• Any wall insulation Cavity/Internal/External– {guarantee, or receipt from installer.}

 • Solar Thermal, or Solar PV – An MCS certificate from installer.